gauravbilthariya/Demo/README.md

 ### Configuring the local environment:
 This project uses node and npm.

-  * #### Backend
+  * #### Backend Server
-    In terminal navigate to backend folder and excute below commands
+    In terminal navigate to \backend> and excute below commands
   ```bash
     npm install
     npm start
   ```
-  In browser visit http://localhost and you should see message 'Server is up and running!'
+  In browser visit http://localhost and you should see message "Server is up and running!"

-   * #### Frontend
+   * #### Frontend Web-app
-    In terminal navigate to web-app folder and execute below commands
+     In terminal navigate to \web-app> and execute below command

   ```bash
     npm install
     npm start